 Ramon Lawrence is an associate professor of computer science and Director of the Master of Data Science program at UBC’s Okanagan campus.
 His research interests are database systems, embedded devices, and software development.
 The research has produced over 60 publications and $1.5 million dollars in research funding.
 He is an award-winning professor whose accolades include the UBC award for teaching excellence and innovation in 2017, and being named to UBC’s teaching honour roll nine times, a recognition given only to the top 10% of instructors.
 He is the founder of Unity Data Inc., which provides software for data integration from multiple sources.
 He is also a database consultant for enterprises, including Fortune 500 companies such as GE, requiring Big Data (and small data) solutions.
 In addition, he has pioneered work on MongoDB produced software for SQL querying and integrating MongoDB with enterprise relational systems that is used by numerous companies world-wide, including Apple, Bank of America, Barrick Gold, and the US Defense Department.
 Dr. Lawrence is a technical advisor and mentor to BlockCAT, a successful ICO company developing innovative smart contracts using blockchain technology.
 He is also a member of the ACM and senior member of IEEE.

 Mike Gelbart, Co-Director and Assistant Professor of Teaching, MDS Vancouver

 "There’s something great about teaching students who understand the opportunity cost of their education.
 Many of them left good jobs or other opportunities to do this program — so they are here to work hard and make the most of the 10 months."

 Mike Gelbart joined UBC in 2015 and was part of the team that designed the MDS curriculum.
 He holds an undergraduate degree in physics from Princeton University and a PhD from the machine learning group at Harvard University.
-Outside of UBC, Mike is also an advisor at Vanedge Capital, a local venture capital fund in the technology space, and is involved in the Vancouver startup scene as a consultant.
+Outside of UBC, Mike is also an advisor at Vanedge Capital, a local venture capital fund in the technology space.
 Learn more about Mike.

 "We teach cutting-edge tools and techniques that are used by data scientists out in the wild."